 - Butter/ margarine

 A Pescatarian Diet Meal Plan

-One of the benefits of the pescatarian diet is the heap of omega-3 fatty acids that you’ll get from eating fish, which lowers inflammation.
-The pescatarian diet tends to have much lower levels of cholesterol which improves overall heart health.
+Kate also says that, “one of the benefits of the pescatarian diet is the heap of omega-3 fatty acids that you’ll get from eating fish, which lowers inflammation.
+The pescatarian diet tends to have much lower levels of cholesterol which improves overall heart health”.

 So, if you’re starting off this diet, give it a three-day trial.

 - Avocado Baked Eggs: a meal high in omega-3 fatty acids which means they’re perfect as a breakfast meal, and they’re packed with protein, fibre, vitamin C and A.

 - Moroccan Stuffed Sweet Potato Skins: a lunch meal that’s filling.
 Sweet potatoes contain loads of Vitamin A and Vitamin C, so they’re full of benefits.
 This recipe is packed with fibre and if you add some cottage cheese you will bulk up the protein too whilst keeping it low in fat.

 - Baked Tilapia with Parmesan Crust: is a pescatarians favourite.
 Baking the Parmesan as a crust really gives it a crunchy texture and the taste is mild enough that it doesn’t overpower the flavour of the fish.
 Use a mix of olive oil and lemon juice to prep the fish before dipping it in the Parmesan mixture.